nprapps/interactive-template/readme.rst

 -  The Grunt command line utility (grunt-cli, installed globally)
 -  Grunt project scaffolding (grunt-init, installed globally)

-Find your ``.grunt-init`` folder and clone this repo into it using the following command:
+Find (or create) the ``.grunt-init`` folder in your user's home folder and clone this repo into it using the following command:

 .. code:: sh